sap9433/requestInterceptor/README.md

     });
   })
 ```

 2. **Remove hard coded Parts from the above code**.
 Code above has some assumptions i.e. all your API urls include the term `/api/` .
 If this doesn't hold true replace the string in line `url.indexOf('/api/')` with `url.indexOf('aCommonTermThats presentInAllYourAPIURL')` .
-Also don't forget to change the `yourAppNAME` in the 1st line with your application's name
+Also don't forget to change the `yourAppNAME` in the 1st line with your application's name.

+3. **HTML && CSS Code for Loading div and Icon** .